Alesh17/PorterDuffSwitch/README.md

 }
 ```

-Interpolator
+Interpolators
 -----

 Abouts interpolators you can read in this [article](https://thoughtbot.com/blog/android-interpolators-a-visual-guide).
+This is a really good article with ready-made examples.